 Note: Gross States Product (GSP) data is gathered from the Bureau of Economic Analysis (BEA).
 Alabama, Connecticut and Ohio do not include tax expenditures that arise from federal income tax, further no state produces an entirely comprehensive set of tax expenditure estimates.
-As a result, some of the variance between states is due to differences in the levels of this comprehensiveness.
-"Tax expenditure estimates for the US are for 2020 and reflect Tax Cuts and Jobs Act of 2017 changes in tax policy.
-US tax total is not reduced to the cost of the refundable portion of tax credits, including the Earned Income Tax Credit.
+As a result, some of the variance between states is due to differences in levels of this comprehensiveness.
+Tax expenditure estimates for the US are for 2020 and reflect Tax Culs and Jobs Act of 2017 changes in tax pulicy.
+US tax total is not reduced to the refundable portion of tax credits, including the Earned Income Tax Credit